 I love that they are loaded with protein and can be made in less than 30 minutes.

 I do not know why I thought a batch of 12 egg muffins would last me the rest of the week.
-Apparently, I forgot about our children’s love for egg muffins.
+Apparently, I forgot about our children’s love for egg muffin cups.

 It’s a good thing I have plenty of leftover ham in the freezer to make more.
 Now all I need to do is pick up another bag of shredded cheese, so I can bake another batch of low carb breakfast egg muffins.

-Run a butter knife around the edges of the egg muffins to loosen them from the pan.
+- Run a butter knife around the edges of the egg muffin cups to loosen them from the pan.
 Lift them out gently and serve hot.

 Can you freeze egg muffins for later?

 Yes, you can freeze these easy baked egg cups.
 Place them on a parchment lined tray and freeze for one hour.
 Remove and place the frozen eggs in a freezer safe container or bag.
 Store in the freezer for up to 3 months.

 Heat each frozen egg muffin for 30-40 seconds in the microwave.